Quantum Corrections to $\eta/s$ from JT Gravity

-where $\cdots$ denotes higher orders of $\mathcal{O}(r_0^{-1})$.
 We will come back to these expressions for the shear viscosity in the next section, where we make a direct comparison to the behavior of the absorption cross-section.
 Also, we should stress that when we plot the viscosity to entropy ratio we will use the full expression \eqref{eq:correcteta} for the shear viscosity, and not the approximations above.
 In Figure \ref{fig:etaprime} we plot the ratio of the quantum-corrected shear viscosity $\eta'$ to the classical shear viscosity $\eta$ in the two distinct temperature regimes.

 Since we are ultimately interested in $\eta/s$, we will need the expression for the entropy.
 Following \cite{Mertens:2022irh,Iliesiu:2020qvm}, by considering the one-loop quantum correction from JT gravity, the quantum-corrected entropy density $s'$ is given by